-The first quarter's (CHE 175A) course materials focus on professional and technical skills including guidance for effective and professional team interactions, project (concept) analysis, preliminary evaluation (economical and technical), data and literature collection, preliminary process design and evaluation, and becoming functional in simulation software packages such as PROII and SuperPro for steady state modeling of an entire plant of unit operations.
+The first quarter's (ENVE 175A) course materials focus on professional and technical skills including guidance for effective and professional team interactions, project (concept) analysis, preliminary evaluation (economical and technical), data and literature collection, preliminary process design and evaluation, and becoming functional in simulation software packages such as PROII and SuperPro for steady state modeling of an entire plant of unit operations.
 Comprehensive profitability evaluations are also taught in the first quarter so that competition teams have this knowledge to complete their competition projects.
 The first quarter also includes sensitivity analyses, occupational health and safety of treatment systems, environmental and ethical concerns, sustainability concepts and operation and maintenance considerations.
-The second quarter (CHE 175B) of the capstone design course focuses on the detailed engineering design of the process (equipment sizing and specification, materials selection, etc.) and process optimization in addition to ethics issues in the profession.
-An additional simulator such as DYNSIM is taught during the second quarter; this software is useful in providing transient responses related to startup, modifications, or shut down of their process systems.
+The second quarter (ENVE 175B) of the capstone design course focuses on the detailed engineering design of the process (equipment sizing and specification, materials selection, etc.) and process optimization in addition to ethics issues in the profession.
+An additional simulator such as DYNSIM is taught during the second quarter; this software is useful in providing transient responses related to startup, modifications, or shut down of their environmental treatment systems.

 In some cases, students build a prototype of their design concepts and prove the concept by laboratory experiments and obtain the kinetics of a treatment system required for scaling up to a full-scale system using simulation software to model steady state processes.
-In projects submitted to competitions such as the Environmental Protection Agency (EPA) P3 Sustainability Design competition, the Waste-management, Education and Research Consortium (WERC) environmental design competition, the Southern California World Water Forum College Grant sponsored by a consortium including the Metropolitan Water District and the U.S. Bureau of Land Management (BLM) and others, and the Hydrogen Student Design Contest, students gain additional professional opportunities such as grant proposal writing, writing of a business plan, building a prototype to be demonstrated and presented to a panel of 12-15 expert judges from the EPA, the U.S. Department of Energy, Sandia National Laboratories, U.S. BLM, the Food and Drug Administration, and various consultation firms.
+In competitions sponsored by the U.S. Environmental Protection Agency (P3 Sustainability Design), Waste Management, Education and Research Consortium (WERC), Southern California World Water

+Forum, or others, students gain additional professional opportunities such as grant proposal writing, business plan writing, prototyping, and presentation to a judging panel.
 These activities are effectively aligned with ABET criteria of multidisciplinary teamwork, professional and ethical aspects, knowledge of math, engineering and sciences, contemporary issues, design and experimental work, data analysis, effective communication, recognition of life-long learning and global understanding of engineering solutions.

 Two to three awards have been won every year with 7 awards in 2011.
-Since 2007, students have won monetary grants and awards in excess of \$92,500 to implement the students' designs or for scholarships and brought recognition to the school.
+Since 2007, students have won monetary grants and awards in excess of \$197,500 to implement the students' designs or for scholarships and brought recognition to the school.
 A list is provided below.